 People who are considering gender reassignment surgery need to be referred for mental health assessment and recommendation to recognised gender-aware psychiatrists or clinical psychologists, as well as to the surgeon of their choice.

-Dr Nick and Dr Imogen are experienced in transgender medicine, although you could start the conversation with any of our doctors.
-To allow proper time to cover all appropriate aspects, please book a 30-minute appointment for the first visit to discuss gender medicine.
+Dr Rowena, Dr Nick and Dr Leila are experienced in transgender medicine, although you could start the conversation with any of the doctors.
+To allow proper time to cover all appropriate aspects, please book a 30-minute “Gender Affirming Hormone Therapy Initial Visit” appointment for the first visit to discuss gender medicine if you are an existing patient of the clinic, or a 45-minute “Gender Affirming Hormone Therapy Initial Visit” appointment if you are a new patient to the clinic.